 For more information regarding the handling of your final thesis and submission of ETD Access Form, please refer to the link below provided by the Library: https://hkbu.libguides.com/etd.
 You may contact the Library for queries.

 Schedule for Approval of Graduation

 According to the General Regulations for the PhD/MPhil degree, students shall be recommended, through the Research Postgraduate Studies Committee (RPSC) and Research Committee (RC), to the Senate for the conferment of the PhD/MPhil degree.

 For the schedule for approval of graduation, please click here.

 Access to Electronic Theses

-HKBU community users may access to the full text of theses online through a secured network or Internet connection through the website of the HKBU Library.
+HKBU community users may access to the full text of theses online through a secured network or Internet connection through the HKBU Institutional Repository.
 The printed version is available in the University Library according to the prevailing circulation regulations.
 Non-HKBU community users can assess the table of contents and abstract online and the full text as well if consulted on-site.
 Authorisation is given to the University for reproduction and distribution of theses, wholly or partially, in any format or by any means, for purposes of private study, educational use, scholarship or research, except for reproduction by individual users which will be governed by the existing Hong Kong Copyright Ordinance.